joereynolds/joereynolds.github.io/_posts/2021-03-01-order-your-ifs-correctly.md

 rule I follow is "put the cheapest condition first".

-There's no point in putting an expensive check at the beginning if it's not even going to enter into the rest of the block.
+There's no point in putting an expensive check at the beginning if it's not going to enter into the rest of the block.

 Here's an example using the same `if` but re-ordered: